The first question most people want answered about a mushroom is "Is it poisonous?" followed closely by "Can I eat it?"

 Beginners should never rely solely on their own identifications based on any field guide - especially ones that only provide photographs and brief descriptions.

-If you have found some mushrooms and wish to get them identified see our contact page
+If you have found some mushrooms and wish to get them identified see our contacts page

 page for various websites, books, and journals that can help you learn to identify mushrooms.